IsaacRF/smm2-level-queue-bot/README.txt

     This folder is usually located on "C:\Users\Username\AppData\Roaming\Streamlabs\Streamlabs Chatbot\Services\Scripts" 2.- Right click the script and press "Insert API Key" 3.- On the right panel, configure your commands, limits, cooldowns and bot responses as you wish.
 You can instantly restore or translate default responses to English and Spanish using the buttons in the "Responses" section of the configuration
-4.- If you want to use the integrated overlay, add a Browser view to your Stream soft, local file, and select the file /overlay/index.html
+4.- If you want to use the integrated overlay, add a Browser view to your Stream soft, local file, and select the file /overlay/index.html.
+Recommended browser source size is 1400x250px, tweak these values until you get the desired size, and avoid resizing the graphic element in scene to avoid text blurriness
 5.- The bot is ready to go

 [Español]